Orlando Pace: College career

-Pace attended Ohio State University, where he majored in business and played for the Ohio State Buckeyes football team from 1994 to 1996.
+Pace attended Ohio State University, where he majored in business and played for the Buckeyes football teams from 1994 to 1996.
 He was only the second true freshman ever to start on opening day for the Buckeyes football team.
-He was a two-time consensus first-team All-American, and won the Outland Trophy in 1996 for the best college football interior lineman.
-He won the Lombardi Award for the best college lineman or linebacker in 1995 and 1996, becoming the only two-time winner of that award, and the most recent (through 2021) offensive lineman to be honored.
+He was a two-time unanimous All-American, and won the Outland Trophy in 1996 for the best college football interior lineman.
+He won the Lombardi Award for the best college lineman or linebacker in 1995 and 1996, becoming the only two-time winner of that award, and the most recent (through 2023) offensive lineman to be honored.
 He is one of only twelve players to have won both the Outland Trophy and the Lombardi Award.
 He and Dave Rimington are the only three-time winners in the Outland/Lombardi category.
-He was a finalist for the 1996 Heisman Trophy, finishing fourth in the voting, the highest finish for a lineman (offense or defense) since Hugh Green finished second in 1980.
+He was a finalist for the 1996 Heisman Trophy, finishing fourth in the voting, the highest finish for a lineman (offense or defense) since University of Washington DT Steve Emtman in 1991, who also finished fourth.
 Pace also lined up at defensive tackle during some goal line situations during his junior year at Ohio State.

 Pace was so dominant that the term pancake block—referring to when an offensive lineman knocks a defender on his back—gained popularity at Ohio State due to his play.
 He was nicknamed "The Pancake Man."
 Several other college teams have been using the term since the 1980s, most notably Nebraska.
 In fact, the Ohio State Athletic Department distributed Orlando Pace pancake magnets as a promotion for his Heisman Trophy run.
 Pace did not allow a sack in his last two years at Ohio State.
-Pace finished fourth in the Heisman trophy in 1996, which was practically unheard of for an offensive lineman, and demonstrated his dominance at the college level.
+Pace finished fourth in the Heisman trophy race in 1996, which was practically unheard of for an offensive lineman, and demonstrated his dominance at the college level.

 In 1999, Pace was selected as a starting offensive tackle by Sports Illustrated in their "NCAA Football All-Century Team".
 The other starting offensive tackle on that list was Bill Fralic.
-Pace was one of five Ohio State Buckeyes on Sport Illustrated's All-Century Team 85-man roster; the others being Jim Parker, Archie Griffin, Chris Spielman and Jack Tatum.
+Pace was one of five Ohio State Buckeyes on Sport Illustrated's All-Century Team 85-man roster; the others being Jim Parker, Archie Griffin, Chris Spielman, and Jack Tatum.
 In 2013, he was inducted into the College Football Hall of Fame.

 Professional career

-1997 NFL Draft

-After Peyton Manning chose to skip the 1997 NFL Draft and return to Tennessee, Pace was considered to be the top candidate for the Jets′ selection at No. 1 in the draft.
-The Jets traded their top pick to the Rams one day before the draft.
-Pace was picked by the Rams as the first offensive lineman since Ron Yary in 1968 to be drafted first overall.